-100 Years to Find a Cure: Can the Process Be Accelerated?
+100 Years to Find a Cure: Can the Process be Accelerated?

-Scientists from the Gladstone Institutes have provided a detailed map of how basic research translates into new treatments for deadly diseases.
+SAN FRANCISCO, CA—Scientists from the Gladstone Institutes have provided a detailed map of how basic research translates into new treatments for deadly diseases.
 Charting the network of discoveries that led to the development of important therapeutic drugs, the investigators revealed that, up to now, the path to a cure has required thousands of scientists and many decades.
 Writing in the journal Cell, the authors propose that a clearer understanding of how past successes have come about can reveal ways to accelerate the process of finding future cures.

 “We started with a big question: how do scientific discoveries lay the foundation for successful development of new drugs?” says author Alexander Pico, PhD, a staff research scientist at the Gladstone Institutes.
 “We all have an intuitive understanding that basic research provides the starting point for new drug development, but in this paper we wanted to quantify and illuminate features of that path.
 Our data show that it takes contributions from a surprisingly large and complex network of individual scientists working in many locales to reach a cure.”